-A large majority of households in both years need only one bedroom (1,369 households in 2019 and 1,673 households in 2025).
-The reason for this is that one bedroom of need corresponds with households that include one person and with households that include one couple, which according to the 2016 Census, comprise about 96% of two-person households.
+A large majority of households in both years need only one bedroom (1,621 households in 2019 and 1,894 households in 2025).
+The reason for this is that one bedroom of need corresponds with households that include one person and with households that include one couple, which according to the 2016 Census, comprise about 98% of two-person households.

-According to this definition of need, electoral area A contains a significant over-supply of twobedroom homes and homes containing three or more bedrooms since only 7% of the electoral area's homes had one bedroom, 25% had two bedrooms and 68% had three or more bedrooms.
-This only implies that many households possess more bedrooms than they need according to this strict definition.
-This does not prevent or indicate a contradiction with 3% of households experiencing overcrowding: it is simply the case that, despite the absolute surfeit of bedrooms, some households still have fewer than they need.
+According to this definition of need, electoral area C contains a significant over-supply of two-bedroom homes and homes containing three or more bedrooms since only 5% of the electoral area's homes had 1 bedroom, 34% had two bedrooms and 61% had three or more bedrooms.
+This only implies that many households possessed more bedrooms than they needed according to this strict definition.
+This does not prevent or indicate a contradiction with 1% of households experiencing overcrowding: it is simply the case that despite the absolute surfeit of bedrooms, some households still had less than they needed.

-In 2025, it is projected that electoral area A will need an additional 375 units of housing of which most should be one-bedroom units.
+In 2025, it is projected that electoral area C will need an additional 338 units of housing, most of which should be one-bedroom units.

-See Table 44: Housing need by number of bedrooms in electoral area A in 2019 and 2025.
+See Table 44: Housing need by number of bedrooms in electoral area C in 2019 and 2025.